• Home

 The beet kale smoothie uses simple ingredients and only takes about 10 minutes to prepare.
 It's also an easy way to pack more veggies into your day, using raw beets and fresh kale.

-For more smoothies with beets, try a pineapple beet smoothie or a spinach beet smoothie.
+For more smoothies with beets, try a pineapple beet smoothie, a beet blueberry smoothie, or a spinach beet smoothie.
 For more vegan smoothie recipes, try a cucumber apple smoothie or a cherry mango smoothie.

 Jump to: